12 steps to take before building a basement in Israel

-A common trend nowadays in Israel is to build a basement beneath a house.
-The addition of a basement to an existing property, can provide the owner with a large amount of additional living area and can also add significantly to the value of the property.
+While the addition of a basement to an existing property can provide the owner with a large amount of extra living space, a basement in Israel can also add significantly to the value of the property.
 However, basement excavations and conversions, carry many regulations and permissions with them.
-They are each unique and very much depend upon the condition and structural ability of the existing property.
+Each is unique and very much depends upon the condition and structural ability of the existing property.

-There are a few important considerations and steps to be taken before initiating the addition of a basement to an existing structure:
+There are a few important considerations and steps to be taken before initiating the addition of a basement to an existing structure in Israel:

 - Select contractors: You will need to hire a range of different professionals and experts at various stages of the project.
-Before choosing any contractors or professionals, do market research, put up a tender, and ask for recommendations in order to increase the chances of satisfaction.
+Before choosing any contractors or professionals, engage in market research, put up a tender, and ask for recommendations in order to increase the chances of satisfaction.

 - Cost-estimate: Make sure that the size of the basement is designed and built in such a way that it will justify the cost.
 Cost-estimate should be done in advance together with the architect and engineer, and all the other consultants involved in the project.
-Take into consideration all the fees that must be paid to the local authority (Building permission), as well as the cost of “improvement tax” (Hetel Hashbacha), a payment to the land authorities (Minhal Mekarkaey Israel), and additional fees due to all the consultants – architect, surveyor, structural engineers, soil engineer, specific lab test by the Israeli Standards Inst. etc. Additional costs of all the finishes must also be taken into consideration such as floor and walls tiles, plaster, paint, windows, plumbing, electricity, etc.
+Take into consideration all the fees that must be paid to the local authority (e.g. permits), as well as the “improvement tax” (Hetel Hashbacha), a payment to the Israel land authorities (Minhal Mekarkaey Israel), and additional fees due to the various consultants and experts – architect, surveyor, structural engineers, soil engineer, specific lab test by the Israeli Standards Inst. etc. Additional costs of all the finishes must also be taken into consideration such as floor and walls tiles, plaster, paint, windows, plumbing, electricity, etc.

 - Architect’s plans: According to the instructions from the local authority’s building department and the rights that are applied to the particular property, an architect should submit to the local authorities a suggested plan together with the structural engineer’s calculation of the proposed additional basement structure, while taking into consideration the existing structure.